- Organization Overview

 The team recognized that we help our students not only to succeed, but to lead, stating that the "School has also placed a strong emphasis on the development of leadership and professionalism in the students…The team commends the School for developing and sustaining an environment that supports student success, facilitates professional development, and encourages student-faculty interaction in the classroom, in clinical settings, and in extracurricular programs."

-Our Office of Student & Curricular Affairs (OSACA) was acknowledged for "its support of the overall goals of the PharmD program, its support for students, and concern for their success."
+Our Office of Student and Curricular Affairs (OSACA) was acknowledged for "its support of the overall goals of the PharmD program, its support for students, and concern for their success."
 We were praised for our "comprehensive and useful web site."

 At the same time, the accreditation report rang the bell of financial alarm.

-The team noted what continues to be our major concern -- underfunding of our PharmD program.
+The team noted what continues to be our major concern—underfunding of our PharmD program.
 It was clear to ACPE that we have been forced to finance our own success and compensate for California funding cuts by tripling student fees since 2000, by increasing grant support, and by pursuing entrepreneurial opportunities through external contracts.

 The team recognized that changing market forces and unfunded state mandates, such as required salary increases, are placing increasing pressure on our budget.
 The report emphasized that the School needs additional annual revenues to recruit and retain the number of clinical and science faculty members required to meet ACPE standards and maintain the quality of our professional degree program into the future.